 We think that the notes in the figure 5.1-1 are an attempt to specify what should not be present in some feature usage which is against the principle to “specify what is not present” and against the principle of overall architecture description … It is then propose to remove the 2 notes belong to the figure and add the world “Overall” in the title of the figure.
 As presented below (removal of the note in the figure will be done for the TP):

-Figure 5.1-1: UE Positioning Architecture applicable to NG-RAN
+Figure 5.1-1: UE Positioning Overall Architecture applicable to NG-RAN

-NOTE 1: The gNB and ng-eNB may not always both be present.

-NOTE 2: Void

 Please note the Note 1 was added in Rel-15, and could be removed now, or via CR.
 A LS could be send also to RAN2 to remind good principle …